mozilla-services/hindsight/docs/configuration.md

   `timer_event` function can inject in a single invocation (count, default 10).

+* **shutdown_on_throttled** - the maximum number of throttled messages
+  an analysis plugin would tolerate before shutting itself down.

 #### Default Output Sandbox Configuration Variables

 * **remove_checkpoints_on_terminate** - removes the checkpoint entries when the